 Now that we have completed the position groups on offense it is time to time take a look at the defensive positions, starting with the defensive line.

-#10 – Rob Renes: A bruising nose tackle Renes became just the 4th Wolverine to earn All American honors on the field and in the classroom during the same season.
+#10 – Rob Renes: A bruising nose tackle Renes became just the fourth Wolverine to earn All-American honors on the field and in the classroom during the same season.
 The other three to accomplish that feat for Michigan, Robert Timberlake, Jim Mandich, and Stefan Humphries have also appeared on our list of best Michigan players by position.

 Renes accomplished his All-American status in 1999 and finished his career with 151 tackles, 24 TFLs, five sacks, and three fumble recoveries.

 #9 – Jason Horn: Horn was a two-time All-Big Ten first-team selection and he earned All-American honors in 1995.
 In that All American season Horn was a disruptive force to opposing offenses as he tallied 18 TFLs that totaled 122 lost yards.
 Among those 18 TFLs Horn notched 11 sacks.
 In Michigan’s 1995 win at Boston College Horn collected four TFLs and three sacks to lead the defensive charge.